sara-nl/spiderdocs/source/Pages/storage/ada-interface.rst

 Our ADA (Advanced dCache API) interface is based on the dCache API and the webdav protocol to access and process your data on dCache from any platform and with various authentication methods.

-**rclone** is a webdav client that supports by default 4 parallel streams of data, and is installed on the spider platform.
+**rclone** is a webdav client that supports by default 4 parallel streams of data, and is installed on Spider.

 **macaroons** are a token based authentication method supported by dCache.
 Macaroons can be used to give access to dCache data in a very granular way.
-This enables data managers autonomously share their data in dCache without having to reach out to SURFsara to request access.
+This enables data managers to autonomously share their data in dCache without having to reach out to SURF to request access.

 A quick start up guide for ADA is captured in the video below: